MicrosoftDocs/microsoft-salescopilot-docs/articles/email-reply-premium.md

 1. Edit the email content as required, and then send it.

     > [!NOTE]
-    > If you choose to use custom prompt and the prompt or the email body indicates intent to reference CRM data, the generated draft includes relevant CRM record information—limited to accounts and opportunities—if that record is saved to the email.
+    > If you choose to use custom prompt and the prompt or the email body indicates intent to reference CRM data, the generated draft includes relevant CRM record information—limited only to out-of-the-box fields of accounts and opportunities—if that record is saved to the email.
 Only one CRM record is referenced per draft, based on what is associated with the email.

 ### Related information